haruka-izm/food_tracker/README.md

 # Features
  - Create, modify, and delete items
+ - Chat to communicate with your household members
  - Get notifications by email when items are close to expiring

 # Contents